Table of Contents

 Improve Brain Health

 Because the brain is mostly made of fatty acids, adding olive oil makes you brain memory sharp.
 Olives monounsaturated fatty acids help to preserve memory and even improve focus.
 Olive consumption has also been shown to prevent brain cell death (due to disease) and reduce memory loss.
 The compound reduces oxidative damage in the substantia nigra, a brain region affected by diseases such as Parkinson’s.

 Olive oils are high in monounsaturated fatty acids, which have been shown to reduce the risk of obesity.
 These fatty acids also raise good cholesterol levels, which means your body is more efficient at performing activities like burning calories.

 Olives also increase blood circulation, which improves the efficiency of your workouts.
 This eventually leads to the maintenance of a healthy weight.
 Furthermore, because of their digestive benefits, olives ensure optimal nutrient absorption from the foods you eat, leaving only a few calories to be stored as fat.
 Surprisingly, the fat in olives can be satiating, leading to less food consumption.

 Though there is little evidence, some sources suggest that olives may help lower blood sugar levels.
 Olives may alter how the body produces and reacts to insulin, which may benefit patients with high blood sugar levels.

 Problems for Pregnancy And Breastfeeding women’s

-There is insufficient information available.
+Insufficient information is available, but pregnant or breastfeeding women’s can add olive oil in their salads.
 As a result, pregnant and breastfeeding women should consume olives (or olive oil) in moderation and avoid excess.